Legionella – Urine antigen

 Timing of Specimen Collection

 Specimens collected during acute phase of illness are preferred.
-Antigen excretion may begin as early as 3 days after onset of symptoms and persist for up to 1 year afterwards.
+Antigen excretion may begin as early as 3 days after onset of symptoms and may persist for 6 months to 1 year.

 Limitations

-This test will not detect infections caused by other Legionella pneumophila serogroups and by other Legionella species.
+This test only detects infections caused by Legionella pneumophila Serogroup 1.
+It does not detect infections caused by non-serogroup 1 Legionella pneumophila nor any non-pneumophila Legionella species.

 Storage and Transport